What is Slack and how does it work?

 Slack is where work happens for millions of people.

-The world’s fastest-growing organisations choose Slack’s conversational, AI-powered platform because it makes work simpler, more pleasant and more productive.
-Every day in Slack, people send more than 700 million messages and run nearly three million workflows to get work done in Slack – as teams of all sizes and across all industries rely on the platform to grow and boost productivity.
+The world’s fastest-growing organizations choose Slack’s conversational, AI-powered platform because it makes work simpler, more pleasant and more productive.
+Every day in Slack, people send more than 700 million messages and run nearly 3 million workflows to get work done in Slack—as teams of all sizes and across all industries rely on the platform to grow and boost productivity.

 Working together in Slack means: